Last reviewed 10 February 2026

 https://www.sunriseresourcesplc.com/financialreports

-Notices of Annual General Meetings for at least the last five years can be found here:
+Notices of Annual General Meetings and past regulatory announcements for at least the last five years can be found here:

 https://www.sunriseresourcesplc.com/news/category/news